Could a probiotic help strengthen the gut in ACLD?

 As disease progresses, the balance of bacteria in the gut shifts.
 The protective lining of the intestine becomes weaker, inflammation increases, and together, these changes can drive complications that lead to hospital admission and, in the most serious cases, organ failure.

-Now, new research led by Dr Maria-Emanuela Maxan at the Roger Williams Institute of Liver Studies suggests targeting the gut microbiome may offer a promising new approach.
+Now, new research led by the ACLD Experimental & Therapeutic Research Group at the Roger Williams Institute of Liver Studies suggests targeting the gut microbiome may offer a promising new approach.

 Published today in The International Journal of Pharmaceutics, the study explores how a multi-strain probiotic could help influence the gut environment in advanced liver disease.